shwnchpl/redditDailyProgrammer/Challenge268/Easy/README.md

 #### Overview

 The solution I've developed is highly multi-threaded and relatively scalable.
-The code makes use of a PriorityQueue based system for both console and client/server IO.
+The server makes use of a PriorityQueue based system for both console and client/server IO.
 Thus far, I've employed a relatively simple protocol in which server keywords are distinguished from regular messages by the client.

 #### Key Features